santiment/sanbase2/docs/chat_system.md

 - Chat field added to User type via resolver
 - Returns chat summaries for user's chats
 - Integrated with existing user authentication system

+## Chat Types

+The system supports different chat types to distinguish conversations across different UI contexts:

+### Current Types
+- **"dyor_dashboard"** - Default type for DYOR (Do Your Own Research) dashboard conversations

+### Type Behavior
+- All chats default to "dyor_dashboard" type when not specified
+- Type is validated at the schema level to ensure only supported types are used
+- GraphQL API exposes type as an enum (`DYOR_DASHBOARD`) for type safety
+- Internal storage uses strings for simplicity
+- Future types can be easily added by updating the `@chat_types` list in the schema

+### Adding New Types
+To add a new chat type:
+1. Add the string value to `@chat_types` in `Sanbase.Chat.Chat`
+2. Add the corresponding enum value in `SanbaseWeb.Graphql.ChatTypes`
+3. Update the GraphQL type resolver to handle the new string value
+4. Update any relevant documentation